 10-320-116 VIN268-Wine/Must Analysis... analysis regarding grape juice and wine are chosen for laboratory exercises and demonstrate various chemical, physical, and biochemical methods.
 Students will participate in workshops and hands-on experiences at participating wineries.
-(Prequisites: VIN146, Intro to Enology; CHM105, or permission.)
+(Prerequisites: VIN146, Intro to Enology; CHM105, or permission.)

-For more information, please contact: The Trades & Engineering Technologies Department, (920) 498-5461 or (800) 422-NWTC, extension 5461, or contact Enrollment Services at 888-385-NWTC.
+The Trades & Engineering Technologies Department, (920) 498-5461 or (800) 422-NWTC, extension 5461, or contact Enrollment Services at 888-385-NWTC.